Raymondo93/d3-sankey-circular-scalable/README.md

 # d3-sankey-circular

-A fork of the d3-sankey library (https://github.com/d3/d3-sankey) to allow circular links (ie cyclic graphs, like in [this example](https://bl.ocks.org/tomshanley/6f3fcf68c0dbc401548733dd0c64e3c3)).
+A fork of the d3-sankey-circular library to make it scalable

 The library contains a portion of code from Colin Fergus' bl.ock https://gist.github.com/cfergus/3956043 to detect circular links.

 ## Install

-If you use NPM, `npm install d3-sankey-circular`.
+If you use NPM, `npm install d3-sankey-circular-scalable`.

 Else, use the d3-sankey-circular.js file from the <a href="https://github.com/tomshanley/d3-sankey-circular/compiled">compiled</a> folder.